 A fox settles down to sleep for the day, listening to the beautiful birdsong in the forest.
 However, a noisy duck moves in next door and won’t shut up.
 What does the fox have to do to get some peace?

 A dream project for me as a life long nature lover, Naturama and My Naturama Nature Journal were a joy to illustrate.
 I got to work on researching and drawing Irish wildlife throughout the seasons and I’m so happy with the result.
-The books were co created with the writer Michael Fewer and published by Gill Books.
+The books were co created with the writer Michael Fewer and published by Gill Books (I was called Melissa Doran back then!)
 Naturama came out first and is a beautiful introduction to Irish wildlife, regardless of whether you live in the countryside or in the city, there’s lots of things to learn about and get you started as a nature enthusiast.
-It was so cool to see it become a number one bestseller and meet loads of wonderful children who were loving the book!
+It was so cool to see it become a number one bestseller (12,000 copies sold!!) and meet loads of wonderful children who were loving the book!
 My Naturama Nature Journal has projects for children to do outside and field guide notes sections to write and draw in.
-It gets everyone outside turning rocks upside down looking for worms :) Click here for all the latest Naturama related news….
+It gets everyone outside turning rocks upside down looking for worms :) Click here for more Naturama info….